neo-lopez/private-projects/README.md

 - HTTP requests are used as keys to software cache the most recent requests, enabling faster speeds for objects that are requested from the server multiple times.
 - Multiple requests are handled concurrently with threads, and thread-safe access and updating of the cache is enabled by mutexes.
 - The web proxy employs proper error checking and will not exit the program when errors arise.

+## Shell
+### Respository Access
+The full repository can be found [here](https://github.com/neo-lopez/proxy-lab).
+To request access, please email neo04lopez@gmail.com.
+### Overview
+In this project, I implemented a Unix command-line shell that interprets user inputs, capable of executing concurrent built-in and user-driven commands.
+This shell supports error handling, signal handling, and IO redirection.
+The shell was written with rudimentary C standard library functions.
+### Features
+- Creating and Controlling Processes:
+  - A user may simply enter an executable that they wish to run, and if the file is reachable, the process will immediately begin taking place.
+  - If the & operator is added to the end of the line, the process will run in the background by forking a new process, and the user may continue using the shell foreground as normal.
+  - If the & operator is not added, the process will run in the foreground.
+This can be terminated or paused using ctrl-c or ctrl-z respectively.
+  - Children are properly reaped using a signal handler.
+The signal handler is able to deal with multiple terminated children despite receiving just one signal.
+  - Background jobs are reaped since signals are sent concurrently with process execution.
+- Unique Process and Job IDs:
+  - Each job being executed has a process ID (PID) and a job ID (JID), which is unique to that process.
+This is used for identification and further manipulation of processes.
+  - Each child process is given its own process group, so when signals are forwarded to that process group, it will not interfere with the parent process.
+Specifically, this is necessary because otherwise these signals would be sent back to the original shell (parent), as well as every process created by it.
+  - When a background process begins, its JID and PID as well as the command line which invoked the execution are displayed.
+- Built-in Commands
+  - `quit`: terminates the shell.
+  - `jobs`: lists all background jobs.
+  - `bg job`: resumes job by sending it a SIGCONT signal, and then runs it in the background.
+The job argument can be either a PID or JID.
+  - `fg job`: command resumes job by sending it a SIGCONT signal, and then runs it in the foreground.
+The job argument can be either a PID or JID.
+- I/O Redirection
+  - The operators < (input) and > (output) proceed the name of the file to which the input or output will be redirected.
+  - The default input and output are stdout and stdin respectively.
+  - Users may redirect output to any valid file which they have permission to write to.
+  - If a request is made to write to a file that doesn't exist, a new file will be created and written to.
+  - Output can also be redirected from built-in commands, such as the jobs command, which lists the background jobs as described in the previous section.
+  - Users may redirect input from any valid file which they have permission to read from.
+The file itself must exist or the process will be terminated.